 - If your fingerprints are no longer valid, then you can apply for a new passport at the Embassy or apply online and give your fingerprints at the Embassy.

 - Passport for a child under 12 can be ordered by post.

 - Passport will not be sent by post, it has to be picked up in person at the Embassy or at Honorary Consul’s.

-When you’re applying for the first document for a child you have to add:
+When you’re applying for the first document you have to add:

-- Child’s birth certificate (with both parents names on it) with an apostille
+- Birth certificate (with both parents names on it) with an apostille

-- If both parents are not Estonian citizens then other parent’s written consent (22 KB, DOC) and copy of passport.
+- Only in the case of a child: if both parents are not Estonian citizens then other parent’s written consent (22 KB, DOC) and copy of passport.

 What to remember when you come to apply for a passport / ID card at the Embassy: